Untitled Document

 5. The Enterprise Model

-7. Information architecture end-game
+7. Unified Information

 8. Meaningful reference models